dccuchile/wefe/doc/about.rst

 - From the previous script, rank as many embeddings available on the web as possible.
 - Implement a de-bias module.
 - Implement a visualization module.
+- Implement p-values with statistic resampling to all metrics.

 Licence
 =======